Skip to main content

 We take care to develop and maintain high levels of communication between school staff and parents.
 We use a range of best practice teaching and therapy strategies, with techniques embedded within daily routines to ensure high quality support for all children and young people at Carew Academy and at home.

 The families of students benefit greatly from shared communication with teaching staff about strategies that are impactful and transferable to home, as well as developing fascinators (areas of interest) and dislikes.
-This of course goes each way, with communication between home and school key to a successful life after Carew.
+This of course goes both ways, with communication between home and school key to a successful life after Carew.

 See PfA for more information about the Careers programme